codewithamitpatil/Authentication-Api-2.0/README.md

-## Steps to check the changes

-This is an example of how you can check the changes from previous version . what new things are added.
+## What I Did In This Repo ???

+This is an Authentication and Authorization System .
+In this project is built on rest 1